ippunippuni/ippunippuni.github.io/submission.md

 Final camera-ready paper due: March 17,2016

-City Lab Workshops Day: May 17, 2016
+NECO Workshops Day: May 17, 2016

 You can submit your paper here.